fstarnaud/ozp-documentation-wiki/Sharing-Listings.md

 **NOTE** Sharing Dashboards would require the following to also be implemented:
 * [Implement Dashboards (as a listing type) in HUD and Marketplace](https://github.com/ozone-development/ozp-documentation/wiki/Adding-Dashboards-Listing-Type)

+For the final version of the **Export** modal (eventual preferred file sharing method) and its partner modal, the "Import" modal, please follow this link.

 ## Webtop Mockups
 *Some changes have been made since the original mockups were created, including moving the dashboards menu down to the lower toolbar.*